dolanmiu/docx/docs/contribution-guidelines.md

 # Contribution Guidelines

-*   Include documentation reference(s) at the top of each file:
+-   Include documentation reference(s) at the top of each file:

     ```ts
     // http://officeopenxml.com/WPdocument.php
     ```

-*   Follow Prettier standards, and consider using the [Prettier VSCode](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) plugin.
+-   Follow Prettier standards, and consider using the [Prettier VSCode](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) plugin.

-*   Follow the `TSLint` rules
+-   Follow the `TSLint` rules

 ## Always think about the user

-The number one pillar for contribution to `docx` is to **ALWAYS** think about how the user will use `docx`.

 Put yourself in their position, and imagine how they would feel about your feature you wrote.

 1. Is it easy to use?
 2. Has it been documented well?
 3. Is it intuitive?
-4. Is it consistent with the rest of the API?
+4. Is it declarative?
 5. Is it fun to use?

 ## Good Commit Names